- Chart

 Financial Performance

-Benchmark Comparison: The ETF's performance would be compared against the Bloomberg Barclays U.S. Aggregate Bond Index to assess the effectiveness of the active management strategy.
+Benchmark Comparison: When compared to the Bloomberg U.S. Aggregate Bond Index, the ETF has shown periods of outperformance and underperformance, reflecting the active management strategy's efficacy.

 Liquidity